CChristidis/Stress-test-generation-with-GA/README.md

 # Stress-test-generation-with-Genetic-Algorithm

 ## About:
 The script takes as input a .txt file that describes a circuit consisting of elementary gates (AND, NAND, OR, NOR, NOT, NOR, XNOR).
+The pipeline of the scripts consists of sorting the circuit according to the inputs provided for every element, the calculation of

 ## Input file structure:
 • The first line of the .txt file describes the input level signals.
 Consider the example given below describing the .txt input file structure for a simple circuit.